Digital Retinal Imaging

 The TRK-2P combines a refractometer, a keratometer, a non-contact tonometer and a pachymeter in one compact instrument.
 The TRK-2P features a fully auto-alignment system with auto measurement function.
 The compact size and 8,5” rotating color touchscreen control panel offers total flexibility for the operator and also for instrument location.
 With just one touch of the fingertip on the control panel, the TRK-2P will measure both eyes accurately due to Topcon’s exclusive Rotary Prism Technology.

-The TRK-2P has a built-in function that allows measurement of patients who have a cataract or an opacity.
+The TRK-2P has a built-in function that allows the measurement of patients who have a cataract or an opacity.
 This function works automatically or manually.

 Improved nozzle design and software control the optimal amount of air required for every IOP measurement.
 A softer air puff improves patient comfort and results in an improved measurement experience.